-If it is more absorbency that you require, consider adding a booster pad to your briefs or diapers.
-Sometimes an incontinence product alone does not do the best job of providing the protection and confidence you need to get through the entire day.
+If it is more absorbency than you require, consider adding a booster pad to your briefs or diapers.
+Sometimes, an incontinence product alone does not do the best job of providing the protection and confidence you need to get through the entire day.
 The booster pad can be removed and replaced without having to discard or remove the diaper or brief all throughout the day.

 Choosing the Right Products

-Making sure that your incontinence products are snug around the leg openings with no gaps, there isn’t any sagging, and you can move around comfortably are just a few things to keep in mind when thinking about a good fit.
-Taking measurements throughout the year is wise as you may lose or gain weight and this affects your sizing.
+Ensuring that your incontinence products are snug around the leg openings with no gaps, there isn’t any sagging, and you can move around comfortably are just a few things to keep in mind when thinking about a good fit.
+Taking measurements throughout the year is wise as you may lose or gain weight, and this affects your sizing.

 Remember, choosing the right size incontinence products is essential to prevent leaks, ensure comfort, and maintain dignity for those who rely on these products to manage their incontinence needs.

 As always, discuss your medical concerns with your doctor first.
 If you have any questions, would like to discuss specific incontinence products, or need further guidance on how to properly measure your waist and hips, please give us a call at (800)777-1111.
 Our Product Experts are always happy to help!